Illuminating the Three Dogmas of Reinforcement Learning under Evolutionary Light: Introduction

-Despite championing evolution as the singular remedy for resolving both T2 and T3, in section \ref{T1}, we argue against evolutionary theory as a sufficient formalism to capture the defining properties of an agent (T1).
+Despite championing evolution as the singular remedy for resolving both T2 and T3, in Section~\ref{T1} we argue that an evolutionary explanation alone cannot capture the defining properties of an agent.
+Our claim is not that there is anything wrong with evolutionary theory itself, but that it rests on preconditions, including the generation of variation through replication, whose origin in turn demands a naturalistic explanation; particularly given how rarely those preconditions are observed to arise spontaneously.
 We engage with the homeostasis-versus-reward theories of motivation that also have a history in framing the RL problem to address this point.
-Pursuing the homeostatic view to its logical conclusion, we point out thermodynamic formalisms for the origin of life and adaptive behavior as the necessary foundation upon which any theory of agency in RL and elsewhere must be built.
-We argue that this is not just for the sake of theoretical completeness, but will have practical implications, namely surrounding resource-constrained models of RL.
+Pursuing the homeostatic view to its logical conclusion, we point out thermodynamic formalisms for the origin of life and adaptive behavior as the necessary foundation upon which any theory of agency must be built.
+Beyond theoretical completeness, we sketch its bearing on resource-rational learning and on open-ended evolution in frontier AI (Section~\ref{implications}).

-Finally, in section \ref{implications}, we take a more practical turn and highlight areas where this theoretical framing can provide new tools for a practicing RL engineer.
-We specifically focus on the implications of the evolutionary framework on the problems of exploration-exploitation and resource-constrained reinforcement learning.